-The Opportunity Gardens Program empowers people to grow food for themselves by providing mentoring services and garden supplies through our Opportunity Garden Program.
+The Opportunity Gardens Program empowers people to grow food for themselves by providing mentoring services and garden supplies.
 The program is open to all low-income residents of Columbia, Missouri.

 *You must be committed to taking care of your vegetable garden for several years.
 CCUA will support you as you become an independent gardener.
 You are responsible for maintaining and caring for your vegetable garden.